Star Wars: Episode I – The Phantom Menace: Theatrical re-releases

 On September 28, 2010, it was announced that all six films in the series would be stereo-converted to 3D.
 These would be re-released in episode order, beginning with The Phantom Menace, which was released to cinemas on February 10, 2012.
 Prime Focus Limited did the conversion under the supervision of ILM.
-However, the 3D re-releases of Episodes II–VI were postponed or canceled after Lucasfilm was bought by The Walt Disney Company, who decided to focus on the development of Star Wars: The Force Awakens.
+However, the 3D re-releases of Episodes II–VI were postponed or canceled after Lucasfilm was bought by The Walt Disney Company, who decided to focus on the development of Star Wars: The Force Awakens (2015).

 Lucas stated the 3D re-release was "just a conversion" of the film's 2011 Blu-ray release and no additional changes were made.
-Only a change to Anakin's magnetic wand during the podrace sceneits tip was sharpened to more accurately fit the original 2D photography to the new 3D imagewas confirmed.
+Only a change to Anakin's magnetic wand during the podrace scene—its tip was sharpened to more accurately fit the original 2D photography to the new 3D image—was confirmed.

 General Mills and Brisk were promotional partners in North America for the 3D re-release but promotion was limited.
 The film was extensively promoted in Japan; promotional products were sold by 7-Eleven, Domino's Pizza, Pepsi and Gari-Gari Kun.
 Kellogg's promoted the film internationally, and French restaurant Quick launched three Star Wars-themed burgers.
 Lucasfilm also partnered with Variety, the Children's Charity to raise funds for children through the sale of a special edition badge.